orchi-ia/Mittsu/README.md

 ## Instructions

-To use this app, navigate into the scripts folder within your terminal and run the `app.py` file with the python command, for example:
+To use this app, clone the Mittsu repository onto your desktop and navigate into the scripts folder within your terminal and run the `app.py` file with the python command, for example:

 ```python
 python app.py